For more information about Chalice Circles, read below…

 Can I join a Chalice Circle if I’m not a member of the UUFR yet?

 Yes!
 All are welcome to sign up.
-Participating in a Chalice Circle is a good way to get to know people, learn more about Unitarian Universalism, and to decide whether you would like to become a member of the congregation.
-Participants in other Unitarian Universalist congregations are also welcome to sign up.
+Participating in a Chalice Circle is a good way to get to know people, to learn more about Unitarian Universalism, and to decide whether you would like to become a member of the congregation.
+Participants in other Unitarian Universalist congregations are also welcome.

 What if I have other questions?